juldebar/R_Metadata/README.md

 - rename this file as following :" **workflow_configuration_Postgres.json** "
 - Execute the [main script of the workflow](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_google_doc_Dublin_Core/workflow_main_Dublin_Core_gsheet.R), read the logs and check that Geonetwork is accessible from R.

+If it works properly, you should see the datasets listed in the google spreadsheet [dublin_core_gsheet](https://docs.google.com/spreadsheets/d/1FJjab8TncNlksZmlr9Uq0V6e8jzxmqUJTNJlEEStAic/edit?usp=sharing) published in the geonetwork / CSW server.

-# Tune the workflow to fit your needs
+# Step 2 : Tune the workflow to fit your needs

 ## Plug your data sources (spreadsheets, Postgres database, Thredds server) and your applications